DC STATE ASSESSMENT (CAPE) DASHBOARD

 Another key change is that OSSE suppressed actual results when the proficiency rate was less than 5%.
 Aggregated values for results by ward utilize a weighted average of school level results of unsuppressed data, which provide an estimate of the ward level proficiency rate.
 Grade band data utilizes a weighted average of results by enrolled grade from the state level data file.

-While we believe all students should have the opportunity to graduate high school and successfully complete college-level coursework without remediation, which is the standard that CAPE/PARCC 4+ represents, we also believe it is important to ensure that all students have an adequate command of the English language and math to succeed in life regardless of postsecondary pathway, the standard that CAPE/PARCC 3+ more closely represents.
-In fact, before PARCC level 3 was named “Approaching Expectations" (related to “college-ready expectations” by the PARCC Governing Board), it was originally called “Adequate Command of Content” in the development process to reflect “career-ready expectations.”
+We believe all students should have the opportunity to graduate high school and be competitive for selective college admissions, which is the standard that CAPE/PARCC 4+ represents.
+We also believe it is important to ensure that all students have an adequate command of the English language and math to succeed in life regardless of postsecondary pathway, the standard that CAPE/PARCC 3+ more closely represents and what educators believe reflects “being on grade level.”
+In fact, before PARCC level 3 was originally called “Adequate Command of Content” in the development process to reflect “career-ready expectations.”